compulim/react-define-as-custom-element/README.md

 );
 ```

-Then, in HTML, use the [`is` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is) to specify the subclass custom element:
+Then, in the HTML, use the [`is` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is) to specify the subclass custom element:

 ```html
 <button is="my-button"></button>